ManiAm/VENTOS_Public/README.md

          sudo apt-get install git

 **Step 2:** Create a directory on your computer (say Veins on desktop).
-In terminal, navigate to this folder , and issue the following commnand:
+In terminal, navigate to this folder , and issue the following command:

          git clone https://github.com/sommer/mixim-sommer

 **Step 3:** Now you can import Veins project into the OMNET++ IDE.
 Choose "File->Import" from the menu.
 Choose "General->Existing Projects into Workspace" from the upcoming dialog and proceed with "Next".
 Choose "Select root directory" and select the Veins folder. "mixim" should appear in the "Projects".
 Unselect "Copy project into workspace" if the Veins folder is already in your workspace.
 Click "Finish".

 **Step 4:** To build the Veins project, right-click on the project and choose "Build Project".
-Wait for a while and then check the Console windows at the bottom of the Eclipse IDE to make sure no errors occured.
+Wait for a while and then check the Console windows at the bottom of the Eclipse IDE to make sure no errors occurred.
 At the end you should see a message like this:

           00::04:42 Build Finished (took 2m:23s.177ms)